Human Design Self-Projected Authority

 Recognize Your Unique Decision-Making Process

-In the realm of Human Design, it is crucial to acknowledge that your decision-making process is distinct from that of most individuals.
-Embrace this awareness and understand that your authority lies within yourself.
-By recognizing your Self-Projected Authority, you possess the power to make decisions that align with your true nature and purpose.
+In the realm of Human Design, it is crucial to acknowledge that your decision-making process as someone with Self-Projected Authority is distinct from that of most individuals.
+Embrace this awareness and understand that your authority lies in speaking out loud and listening to your own voice.
+By recognizing and honoring your Self-Projected Authority, you possess the power to make decisions that align with your true nature and purpose.

 Remember, your Self-Projected Authority is a gift that allows you to navigate life's choices with confidence and clarity.
-Embrace your unique decision-making process, educate those around you, and create a space where you can make decisions free from external influences.
-Trust in yourself and the wisdom that lies within.
+Embrace your unique decision-making process, create spaces for speaking out loud, and trust in the wisdom of your own voice.
+By doing so, you can make decisions that are truly aligned with your authentic self and life purpose.